surajkarak/surajkarak.github.io/_projects/Clustering-Marketing-Data-Science.md

 In this project, we performed clustering of the web visitors to Google’s Merchandise Store using kMeans clustering, using their web analytics data.
 The clustering stage is preceded by the standard steps of data science, including cleaning, exploration, feature selectiona and preprocessing.

-*(For a walkthrough of the code and explanation of each step, <a href="https://medium.com/@karakulath.suraj/segmenting-website-visitors-into-personas-using-unsupervised-learning-649ea8e39c9e">  check out the long-form article at Medium </a>.)*
+*(For a walkthrough of the code and explanation of each step, <a href="https://medium.com/@karakulath.suraj/segmenting-website-visitors-into-personas-using-unsupervised-learning-649ea8e39c9e">  check out the long-form article at Medium </a> or if you want to run the code along with each step, <a href="https://www.kaggle.com/code/surajkarakulath/clustering-audiences-to-create-personas/"> see the Kaggle notebook </a> .)*

 ## Tech and techniques used